ohler55/oj/README.md

 ### Current Release 2.1.7

- - TBD support NaN #102
+ - Added support for NaN and -NaN to address issue #102.
+This is not according to the JSON spec but seems to be expected.

  - Added require for rational if the Ruby version is 1.8.7 to address issue #104.

  - Added Rails re-call of Oj.dump in the to_json() method which caused loops with Rational objects to fix issue #108 and #105.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).